Wah Yan College, Kowloon: Pre-war developments

 Before the Second World War, the school was located on Portland Street and then moved to Nelson Street in 1928.
 Under the auspices of A. E. Wood, Secretary for Education, the school was added to the Grant List and hence under Government subsidies.
-A satellite campus was opened on Austin Road 103 to cater to students in senior year.
+A satellite campus was opened at 103 Austin Road to cater to students in senior year.
 The premises became Tak Sun Primary School after the war.
 A South China Morning Post article in 1928 reported WYK to be the largest school in Hong Kong with a student population of 500.
 Despite new facilities, however, seniors had to cross Victoria Harbour for laboratory lessons at the Wah Yan College, Hong Kong.